deeplearning4j/deeplearning4j/java-ai.md

 ## Deep Learning & Neural Networks

+Deep learning usually refers to deep artificial neural networks.
+[Neural networks](https://deeplearning4j.org/neuralnet-overview) are a type of machine learning algorithm loosely modeled on the neurons in the human brain.
+Deep neural nets involve stacking several neural nets on top of each other to enable a feature hierarchy for more accurate classification and prediction.
+Deep learning is the state of the art in most tasks or machine perception, involved classification, clustering and prediction applied to raw sensory data.

 ### Deeplearning4j

 [Deeplearning4j](deeplearning4j.org) is the most widely used open source deep learning library for Java and the JVM.
 It also has a Scala API and uses Keras as its Python API for neural network configuration.
 The official website provides many tutorials and simple theoretical explanations for deep learning and neural networks.